NYPL/engineering-general/standards/alerting.md

 # Monitoring & Alarms

-All services, applications, and consumers MNAY have a [CloudWatch Alarm](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) set up,
+All services, applications, and consumers SHOULD have a [CloudWatch Alarm](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) set up.

 Multiple alarms MAY be set up.